 MIT — Graduate Courses

-This is the first course in the three-course sequence on quantitative research methods in the Ph.D. program at the MIT political science department.
-In this course, we give a graduate level introduction to regression models (primarily linear regression) which are routinely used in political science, policy research, and all other social science disciplines.
-The principles learned in this course also provide a foundation for a general understanding of quantitative political methodology.
+This is the first course in the four-course sequence on quantitative research methods in the Ph.D. program at the MIT political science department.
+This course provides a graduate-level introduction to regression models, along with the basic principles of probability and statistics which are essential for understanding how regression works.
+Regression models are routinely used in political science, policy research, and other disciplines in social science.
+The principles learned in this course also provide a foundation for the general understanding of quantitative political methodology.

 17.804: Quantitative Research Methods III: Generalized Linear Models and Extensions